 This is all made possible by the fact that cannabinoids and terpenes are able to bind to the receptors located throughout our body in the endocannabinoid system.
 Dr. Raphael Mechoulam coined the term “entourage effect” to describe the synergistic effect that happens when the compounds in cannabis are present and consumed together, as opposed to in isolation.
 Learn more about the entourage effect here.

 While THC is psychoactive and binds to endocannabinoid receptors, terpenes themselves are not intoxicating.
-They facilitate easier absorption of chemical compounds into the bloodstream while also initiating the release of serotonin, norepinephrine, dopamine and GABA.
+They facilitate easier absorption of chemical compounds into the brain and bloodstream while also initiating the release of serotonin, norepinephrine, dopamine, and GABA.

 We know that there are six headlining terpenes found in cannabis and each offers different benefits.
 Understanding each commonly available terpene can help determine which strain would be more beneficial for your needs.

 Myrcene is the most commonly occurring terpene in the cannabis plant and is found in other plants like hops.
-This terpene has a spicy, musky smell and is found in lemongrass, mango and thyme.
+This terpene has a spicy, musky smell and is found in lemongrass, mango, and thyme.
 When consuming this terpene, one can benefit from its ability to act as an anti-inflammatory agent as well as from its antimutagenic effects.
-These benefits or effects include the ability to provide pain-relief, act as a sleep aid for insomnia as well as protecting our bodies against damage to our DNA from external toxins, which may cause the production or growth of cancer.
-Strains that are high in myrcene include OG Kush, ACDC, Purple Urkle, Critical Mass and Granddaddy Purple.
+These benefits or effects include the ability to provide pain relief, act as a sleep aid for insomnia as well as protecting our bodies against damage to our DNA from external toxins, which may cause the production or growth of cancer.
+Importantly, myrcene enhances cannabinoid crossing into the brain and allows for stronger effects from THC.
+Strains that are high in myrcene include OG Kush, ACDC, Purple Urkle, Critical Mass, and Granddaddy Purple.

-Humulene has spicy, woody and earthy notes.
-Its aroma resembles the likes of black pepper, cloves, ginger and sage, amongst other herbs.
-The potential benefits of this terpene include suppressing appetite, reducing inflammation, relieving pain (like an analgesic), bacteria fighting properties as well as possible anti-proliferative or anti-cancer properties.
-Popular strains that are high in this terpene include Skywalker OG, Girl Scout Cookies, White Widow, Pink Kush and Sour Diesel.
+Humulene has spicy, woody, and earthy notes.
+Its aroma resembles the likes of black pepper, cloves, ginger, and sage, amongst other herbs.
+The potential benefits of this terpene include suppressing appetite, promoting wound healing, reducing inflammation, relieving pain (like an analgesic), bacteria-fighting properties as well as possible anti-proliferative or anti-cancer properties.
+Popular strains that are high in this terpene include Skywalker OG, Girl Scout Cookies, White Widow, Pink Kush, and Sour Diesel.

 These terpenes are lesser-known and may not be available in high concentrations in marijuana but are still worth knowing about.